-A recent study out the UK found that dairy cows who live in barns where music is played produce 3 percent more milk.
+A 2014 study out of the UK found that dairy cows who live in barns where music is played produce three percent more milk than cows who don't have the benefit of entertainment.
 However, it can't be just any music, because the cows are picky—only slow jams and ballads produce the effect.
-Fast dance music just doesn't work.
+Fast dance music doesn't work.
 It's thought that the music helps lower the animals' stress levels by drowning out some of the sounds of dairy machinery.

-Jonas Salk Put His Life on the Line for the Polio Vaccine
+34. Jonas Salk put his life on the line for the Polio vaccine.

 Humans are social creatures, hardwired to enjoy physical touch.
-Thus, it's no surprise that cuddling with a loved one increases your body's production of oxytocin, a hormone that lowers stress, blocks pain, and can even help you fall asleep.
+Thus, it's no surprise that cuddling with a loved one increases your body's production of oxytocin, the "love hormone" known to lower stress, block pain, and even help you fall asleep.
 Positive touch also lowers blood pressure and promotes feelings of connection, so don't be stingy with your hugs!

-For the last seven years or so, while you've been going to school or work and living your life, a robot has been trundling tirelessly across the surface of Mars, sending back massive amounts of information about the Martian surface and atmosphere.
+For the last 12 years or so, while you've been going to school or work and living your life, a robot has been trundling tirelessly across the surface of Mars, sending back massive amounts of information about the Martian surface and atmosphere.
 Think about that for a moment: a group of humans got together, built a robot, named it Curiosity, and shot it out into space much farther than any human has ever gone.
-It’s even getting a sibling—in 2020, NASA plans to launch a new rover to join it.
-And for more fascination from the great beyond, check out these 21 Mysteries about Space No One Can Explain.
+It even got a sibling—in 2020, NASA launched a new rover to join it.

 The Vikings of ancient Scandinavia weren't quite the bloodthirsty brutes that Hollywood typically portrays.
 For example, on the occasion of a marriage, some Viking communities would give the new bride a kitten as a wedding present.
 Freyja, their love goddess, was said to ride in a cart pulled by a team of cats, so bringing a cat into a new household brought a blessing of love to the newlyweds.

 Especially from today's point of view, a person as genuinely kind and compassionate as Mr. Rogers just seems too good to be true.
-No one could be that nice in real life, right?
+No one could actually be that nice, right?
 Well, if Fred Rogers wasn't perfect, he came close.
-Not only did he take the time to personally reply to every letter sent to him by a child, he fought hard to cast singer Francois Clemmons in the role of the neighborhood police officer.
-Casting a black man as a figure of authority in 1968 was somewhat radical, and the two men remained friends until Mr. Rogers passed away in 2003.
+Not only did he take the time to personally reply to every letter sent to him by a child, he fought hard to cast singer Francois Clemmons in the role of a neighborhood police officer.
+Casting a Black man as a figure of authority in 1968 was somewhat radical, and, over time, Mister Rogers' Neighborhood made even more pointed references to inclusion.
+Amid outrage over the desegregation of pools, the children's show famously included a scene in which Mister Rogers invites Officer Clemmons to cool his feet with him.
+The two men remained friends in real life until Rogers passed away in 2003.